Twitter to Identi.ca Gateway

 - Fill out your Identi.ca information, finish the process

+- All done!
 Now all you need to do is wait.
 If all goes well, your Twitter messages will start to be copied over to Identi.ca automatically.
 TwitterFeed isn’t exactly the most timely and reliable service, but it is less work that rolling your own setup.
 The only “flaw” is that you can’t turn off posting of replies like you can on Ident->Twitter.
 One important item to remember: You must have the Identil.ca push to twitter turned off.
 Otherwise the messages will loop infinitely.

 My initial tests have been, so far, positive.
 You can see I posted a message on Twitter (via TweetDeck, because TD sucks and STILL doesn’t support StatusNet) and about an hour and a half later was posted to Identi.ca (via “twitterfeed”).
 So yay!
 Until the TweetDeck developers get off their lazy asses, I’ll use this solution for Identi.ca.